 Dynamic by nature, PAIA will continue to evolve alongside sector needs as well as external pressures and demands.
 The platform is currently being expanded to include impact categories beyond carbon, such as water, in order to offer a more holistic view on product hotspots and opportunities for improvement.
 The PAIA is also undergoing review to align with PEF, the draft European standard for product footprinting.

-To learn more about PAIA and how to become a member or about the power of pre-competitive initiatives, contact Senior Sustainability Consultant Annabelle Stamm.
+To learn more about PAIA and how to become a member, contact Joshua Hester.